HusseinBakri/3DMeshBulkSimplification/README.md

 Supported Meshes Types are the ones that are normally supported by Meshlab (.obj, ply etc...)
 Meshlab unfortunately till now, does not support .gltf files yet.
 This might change in the future.

+[NB] Please check the other python scripts (simplifybulknothreading.py and simplifybulkthreaded.py) for the right way to use them.

 # Example
 python3 simplify.py Hat.obj Hat_Simplified.obj 150000 True